6 styling tips for family photographs

 What a great characterful shoot that would be though!
 Totally my kind of thing.
 Suddenly all sorts of messy fun ideas have popped into my head.
 Also, this proves that when it comes to photography, rules are there to be broken.
 But for now, and the purpose of this blog post, we’re being sensible.

-Wear clothes that fit.
 This may sound like a strange bit of advice, because why wouldn’t you wear clothes that fit?
 However, using myself as an example…there are days (more than I’m prepared to admit to) when a great big slouchy jersey combined with a pair of leggings seems like a really good idea.
 Those days should never happen when being photographed.
-If I wore that outfit in a photo I would be a shapeless potato on legs.
+If I wore that outfit for a photo shoot I would be a shapeless potato on legs.
 Not a good look.

 Conversely, wearing clothes that are too tight is not flattering either, as the material bunches and creases in all the wrong places.
-Pretend to yourself all you like that you’re a size whatever, but if you’re going to be photographed, wear the size you actually are….just cut the labels off and nobody will know!
+Pretend to yourself all you like that you’re a size whatever, but for a photo shoot, wear the size you actually are….just cut the labels off and nobody will know!

 Checks and stripes are good mixed with complementary solid colours, as are delicate patterns.
 Notice I say delicate patterns, because you really do need to watch those patterns.
 They could dominate the photo.